Robin Knox-Johnston, his iconic painting available as a print, of the first non-stop single handed circumnavigation of the world.

 Producing this famous painting

-Finding they spoke “the same language”, soon after he had an idea for Gordon Frickers.
+Finding they spoke “the same language”, he had an idea for Gordon Frickers and said he would write in about six months.

 The two worked closely developing sketches based on Robin’s recollection, known wave shapes and Southern Ocean weather, the appearance of Suhaili etc drawing on their experience.